SixLabors/docs/articles/imagesharp.drawing/imagesandprocessing.md

 ImageSharp.Drawing can draw images through the canvas, use images as brushes, and run ImageSharp processors inside drawing regions.

+Use `DrawImage(...)` when you want to place a rectangular source image into a rectangular destination.
+Use an image brush when the image should behave like a fill for arbitrary geometry.
+Use `Apply(...)` when you need normal ImageSharp processors to affect only the pixels covered by a rectangle or path.

 ## Draw an Image

 `DrawImage(...)` copies a source rectangle from an image into a destination rectangle on the canvas.
 The destination is affected by the current transform and clip state.